Valerie Jarrett: Relationship with the Obamas

-In 1991, as deputy chief of staff to Mayor Richard Daley, Jarrett interviewed Michelle Robinson for an opening in the mayor's office, after which she immediately offered Robinson the job.
-Robinson asked for time to think and also asked Jarrett to meet her fiancé, Barack Obama.
-The three ended up meeting for dinner.
-After the dinner, Robinson accepted the job with the mayor's office.
+In 1991, as deputy chief of staff to Mayor Richard Daley, Jarrett interviewed Michelle Robinson, the then-fiancé to future President Barack Obama, for an opening in the mayor's office.
+She immediately offered Robinson the job afterwards.
+Robinson asked for time to think and also asked Jarrett to meet Obama.
+Robinson accepted the job with the mayor's office after meeting for dinner.
 It was at this time that Jarrett reportedly took the couple under her wing and "introduced them to a wealthier and better-connected Chicago than their own."
 When Jarrett later left her position at the mayor's office to head the Chicago department of planning and development, Michelle Obama went with her.

-Support for 2008 US Presidential Election
+Support for 2008 US presidential election

 Obama's election team and supporters, for example at the Philadelphia National Constitution Center speech, included Valerie Jarrett, David Plouffe and David Axelrod, all whom later joined him and First Lady Michelle Obama in the White House.

 Post-Obama administration

 Since leaving the White House, Jarrett has volunteered as a senior advisor to the Obama Foundation.

-In 2017 she was appointed to the board of directors of Ariel Investments, and joined the board of directors of 2U, Inc., Lyft, and the Kennedy Center for the Performing Arts.
-She is also the co-chair of the United State of Women, chair of the Board of When We All Vote, and a senior advisor to ATTN:.
+She joined the board of directors of Ariel Investments, 2U, Inc., Lyft, Kennedy Center for the Performing Arts, Walgreens Boots Alliance, Ralph Lauren Corporation, Sweetgreen, and is a member of the Goldman Sachs One Million Black Women advisory council.

+She served as the co-chair of the United State of Women, chair of the Board of When We All Vote and Civic Nation, and a senior advisor to ATTN:.
 In January 2018 she became a distinguished senior fellow at the University of Chicago Law School.

 In July 2017 Jarrett signed a deal with Viking Press for her book titled Finding My Voice: My Journey to the West Wing and the Path Forward.
+It was published in 2019.

 In December 2020, following the announcement that Obama Foundation President Wally Adeyemo would be nominated to become Deputy Secretary of the Treasury, the Foundation announced that Jarrett would take over his duties on an interim basis until a successor can be found.
+Jarrett has served as chief executive officer of the Foundation since 2021 and is a member of the board of directors.

 In popular culture

 Along with Donna Brazile, vice chairwoman of the Democratic National Committee, she is one of the political figures to make a cameo appearance as herself in the CBS drama The Good Wife.

-In 2018, Jarrett called ABC to demand the firing of actress and comedian Roseanne Barr after Barr tweeted "muslim brotherhood & planet of the apes had a baby=vj" on Twitter.